mattoide/XTBTradingBOT/README.md

 # XTBTradingBOT

-1 - install python on your system
+1 - install python and python-pip on your system
+    1.1 - if u are on linux, install gnome-terminal

 2 - run "python install.py"